BIATeam/BIADocs/docs/40-DeveloperGuide/20-CRUD/10-CreateACRUD.md

 Now the entity is created, we can create the ModelBuilder file corresponding into the InfrastructureData project.
 Each feature has a ModelBuilder file prefixed by the name of the feature.
 For example PlaneModelBuilder.cs.<br>
 Theses files are included into the DataContext file.<br>
-Here you can see the exemple of Plane Model Builder file.
+Here you can see the example of Plane Model Builder file.
-As an aggregate can have several classes, a modelBuilder file can describ several tables.
+As an aggregate can have several classes, a modelBuilder file can describe several tables.

 ```csharp